dzackgarza/Notes/Class_Notes/2020/Talks/Floer/slides.md

 For every $w\in C^\infty(S^2, W)$ there exists a symplectic trivialization of the fiber bundle $w^* TW$, i.e. $\inner{c_1(TW)}{\pi_2(W)} = 0$ where $c_1$ denotes the first Chern class of the bundle $TW$.

-> Note: I don't know what this pairing is.
+> \tiny Note: I don't know what this pairing is.
 The top Chern class is the Euler class (obstructs nowhere zero sections) and are defined inductively:
 $$
 c_1(TW) = e(\Lambda^n(TW)) \in H^2(W; \ZZ)
 $$